Quickest Inference of Network Cascades with Noisy Information: Analysis of the Bayesian setting

 It can be shown through straightforward combinatorial arguments (see Lemmas \ref{lemma:tree_distance_bounds} and \ref{lemma:geodesic_lattice} in Appendix \ref{sec:geodesics}) that the initial estimation error satisfies

 In light of \eqref{eq:initial_error}, Lemma \ref{lemma:estimation_error_lower_bound} states that with high probability, the estimation error does not significantly decrease for $t \lesssim F(\log n)$.
 At a high level, this is because the information from the public signals corresponding to the true spread of the cascade is not enough to offset the uncertainty in the source location.
-These ideas are formalized by computing the mean and variance of $\E_{\pi(t)} [ d(v^*, \widehat{v}(t)) ]$ and applying Chebyshev's inequality; see Section \ref{subsec:lower_bound} for details.
+These ideas are formalized by computing the mean and variance of $\E_{\pi(t)} [ d(v^*, \widehat{v}(t)) ]$ and applying Chebyshev's inequality.
+We also remark that as a consequence of our proofs, the constant $a_1$ in Lemma \ref{lemma:estimation_error_lower_bound} depends on the average degree for regular trees, while the constant $a_1'$ does not depend on the average degree in lattices.
+For details, see Section \ref{subsec:lower_bound}.

 The next result establishes an upper bound on the estimation error once $t$ is sufficiently large.

 \begin{lemma} Suppose that $G$ is a $k$-regular tree or a $\ell$-dimensional lattice and that the sequence of candidate sets $\{V_n \}_{n \ge 1}$ satisfies Assumption \ref{as:candidate_set}.
 There are constants $a_2 = a_2(Q_0, Q_1)$ and $b_2 = b_2 (Q_0, Q_1)$ such that if $t \ge F(a_2 \log n)$,